 Resource for Civil Dialogue and Engagement

 The shootings at Florida’s Marjory Stoneman Douglas High School have once again put issues of gun violence on America’s front page.
 With the school’s students speaking out publicly and passionately to highlight what they consider lax gun laws, students throughout the country are planning protests and walkouts in response.
 We suspect many of your students are similarly concerned, given that it’s their generation that the school shootings have targeted.
 So we’re providing some nonpartisan resources aimed at furthering dialogue and offering context and history.
 We hope you’ll use or adapt these resources to foster discussion in classrooms, residence halls, and through public events, and to help your students think through the related issues so they can speak out as engaged and informed citizens.
+Continue reading below or download a PDF of the full Gun Issues: Resource for Civil Dialogue and Engagement resource here.

 The American Bar Association has created this extensive resource to teach the legal and historical issues involved.
 It includes specific questions for classroom or community dialogue around various issues related to gun regulation, gun rights, and gun violence.